If you’ve been having some back or neck pain while working lately, it might be time to assess things. The dangers of sitting badly are real.

 Computer related injuries

-A huge concern of employers is that they’re injuring their workers.
+A huge concern for employers is that they’re injuring their workers.

 Office-related injuries due to a combination of lengthy sitting and poor posture include: